 Step 1 – Timing

-The initial few weeks of a new NED joining an organisation are very important.
-This is an opportunity to provide them with support and resources but let them start to evaluate and understand the company.
-You don’t want to over-manage or impact their decision making.
-The whole purpose of an NED is to bring in new opportunities and strategies so limiting their reach will cause friction and create inefficiencies.
+The initial few weeks and months of a new NED joining an organisation are very important.
+This is an opportunity to provide them with support and resources but also allow them the freedom to evaluate organisational processes and procedures indepedently.

 Step 4 – Review

 Reviewing any new hire should be a process every organisation adopts.
 This is particularly important at senior and Board level.